thuethe/TinyMCE-Statistics/README.md

 A simple statistic plugin for TinyMCE

 **Features**
- - Adds the menu item "View -> Statistcs"
+ - Adds the menu item "View -> Statistics"
  - Shows the number of words and characters and calculates the average word length
  - Shows the number of links, images, tables and lists if the respective plugins are installed